Frequently Asked Questions

 1. I can’t find my college/university on ASSIST.
 How do I figure out if my courses transfer?

 ASSIST’s mission is to support undergraduate student transfer in California by providing official articulation information for students and those who serve them.
 The ASSIST website (assist.org) includes course transfer and articulation information for public institutions in California and participating institutions affiliated with the Association of Independent California Colleges and Universities (AICCU).
-The ASSIST website does not include course transfer and articulation information for out-of-state institutions, all other independent or private institutions, and graduate programs.
-We recommend you contact the admissions department of the specific university of interest with out-of-state institutions, independent/private institutions, or graduate program transfer questions.
+The ASSIST website does not include course transfer and articulation information for out-of-state institutions, community college to community college transfer, all other independent or private institutions, and graduate programs.
+We recommend you contact the admissions department of the specific university of interest with out-of-state institution, non-AICCU participating California independent/private institution, or graduate program transfer questions.

 2. How do I transfer my courses/credits to my current school?